wp-plugins/twitter-friendly-links/readme.txt

 * Shows the short link in the edit post/page form together with the text you can tweet out (trimmed to 140 characters) and a link to Twitter with the predefined text
 * You can output the twitter friendly link in your themes using the `twitter_link()` function
 * New function available: `permalink_to_twitter_link()` which takes a permalink as an argument and returns a Twitter Friendly Link (if exists)
-* Compatible with Twitter Tools and AskApache Google 404 plugins
+* Compatible with Twitter Tools, Tweet This and AskApache Google 404 plugins
 * Compatible with WordPress MU
 * Configurable linking relations (HTML and HTTP) for rel=shortlink, rel=canonical and rev=canonical
 * More coming up soon!